minjoonkim/minjoonkim.github.io/_posts/2022-01-08-recent-news.md

 #### 🗓 2022-01-08

 I'm looking for opportunities to work 👨🏻‍💻 as a UX researcher / data scientist
-Please let me know of any opportunities, and check out my [LinkedIn profile](https://www.linkedin.com/in/minjoonkim10/).
+Check out my resume page and [LinkedIn profile](https://www.linkedin.com/in/minjoonkim10/).
 Thank you 😁

 ---